lightstep/opentelemetry-examples/collector/prom-native-arangodb/README.md

 ## Running the Demo

 To run the demo, you will need Docker Compose installed on your machine.
-You will also need to set the environment variable `LS_ACCESS_TOKEN` to your Lightstep access token.
+You will also need to set the environment variable `LS_ACCESS_TOKEN` to your Cloud Observability access token.

 1. Clone the `lightstep/collector` repository and navigate to the `arangodb` folder.
 2. Run `docker-compose up -d` to start the ArangoDB service and the OpenTelemetry Collector.
 3. To view the metrics collected by the OpenTelemetry Collector, check the logs using `docker-compose logs collector`.
-4. To view the metrics in Lightstep, navigate to the Metrics dashboard in your Lightstep account.
+4. To view the metrics in Cloud Observability, navigate to the Metrics dashboard in your Cloud Observability account.

 You can choose a particular version of ArangoDB by setting APP_VERSION.
 For example: